emmajanedrews/base-template/_posts/2017-02-09-what-benefits-are-wooing-candidates.md

 {% include pullquote.html %}

 Another big thing to remember about hiring is that you want to focus the search on a specific person instead of a title.
-If you find an exceptional candidate, but you can’t offer them as much vacation as they are already getting, **I encourage you to try and find ways around the black and white HR handbook you adhere to.**It’s a small sacrifice to make in order to find the perfect fit for a role.
+If you find an exceptional candidate, but you can’t offer them as much vacation as they are already getting, **I encourage you to try and find ways around the black and white HR handbook you adhere to.&nbsp;**It’s a small sacrifice to make in order to find the perfect fit for a role.

 Finally, candidates are really concerned about who they are working for.
 There has got to be a good rapport there.
 Consider bringing the hiring authority in on the process from the beginning to get candidates excited about taking a position with you.